Finding Data: Data on Migration

 - Market for Migrant Domestic and Sex Workers, 2002-2006

 Explored attitudes towards, and experience of, the markets for migrant domestic and sex workers in the Czech Republic, Hong Hong, Spain, Thailand, and the UK through a combination of interview and survey research.
 Interviews were structured around a standard set of topics, and examined respondents' attitudes towards gender, race/ethnicity, age, and domestic work/commercial sex.
 It aimed to examine continuities and discontinuities between domestic work and sex work, paying particular attention to the role of the social/cultural imagination in constructing a market for migrant workers and questions about how this demand relates to broader socially tolerated attitudes towards race, gender, age and sexuality, and to make a contribution to current theorizing on gender, nationality, global interdependence, age, racial/ethnic identities and the complex intersections among these systems.
+Data is only available for Spain and the UK.
+Other countries were involved in a small pilot.
 To obtain a free account please register with the UKDA.

 - Measuring Brain Drain by Gender 1990-2000